meidarahma/Speeding-to-Victory-A-Predictive-Modeling-Approach-in-Formula-1/README.md

 all participants' cars must conform.
 A Formula One season consists of a series of races, known as Grands Prix, which take place worldwide on purpose-built circuits and on public roads.

-I got this Dataset Bank Marketing Analysis from Kaggle (https://www.kaggle.com/datasets/rohanrao/formula-1-world-championship-1950-2020/data)
-This project aims to explore historical data from the Formula 1 World Championship (1950-2023), provide business insight related to the data, provide business recommendations related to this matter, and predict the best model to determine who is the next F1 World Championship winner.
+I got this dataset from Kaggle (https://www.kaggle.com/datasets/rohanrao/formula-1-world-championship-1950-2020/data) This project aims to explore historical data from the Formula 1 World Championship (1950-2023), provide business insight related to the data, provide business recommendations related to this matter, and predict the best model to determine who is the next F1 World Championship winner.